UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Antenna Pattern Calibration (APC) and Enhanced Propagation Modeling

 \subsection{Calibrated Patterns: Insights from Experimental Data}

 Using the measurement data from each of the \( 15 \) experiments listed in Table~\ref{tab:exp_list} as training data \(\mathcal{E}'\), we compute the calibrated radiation pattern of the UAV-mounted antenna.
-Due to space limitations, we show representative results from two experiments of each dataset in Fig.~\ref{fig:ant_patt_azim} and Fig.~\ref{fig:ant_patt_elev}.
+We show representative results from two experiments of each dataset in Fig.~\ref{fig:ant_patt_azim} and Fig.~\ref{fig:ant_patt_elev}.

 The calibrated azimuth radiation patterns shown in Fig.~\ref{fig:ant_patt_azim} provide valuable insights.
 First, although the antennas in the anechoic chamber appear omnidirectional, this is not the case in field experiments.
 Second, each data collection environment, such as the one depicted in Fig.~\ref{fig:uav_trajectory} (LTE I/Q dataset), results in distinct radiation patterns in Fig.~\ref{fig:ant_patt_azim}(a) and Fig.~\ref{fig:ant_patt_azim}(b).
 For example, the antenna gain increases at around \(90^\circ\) in both Fig.~\ref{fig:ant_patt_azim}(a) and Fig.~\ref{fig:ant_patt_azim}(b), as indicated by \raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{1}}}.
 In the AFAR environment (Fig.~\ref{fig:trajectories_afar}), the antenna pattern shows a blockage around \(270^\circ\) in Fig.~\ref{fig:ant_patt_azim}(c) and Fig.~\ref{fig:ant_patt_azim}(d), as highlighted by \raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{2}}}.
 Similarly, a unique radiation pattern is observed in the multi-band dataset, as shown in Fig.~\ref{fig:ant_patt_azim}(e) and Fig.~\ref{fig:ant_patt_azim}(f).
 While Fig.~\ref{fig:ant_patt_azim}(a) and (b) vary altitude, (c) and (d) vary trajectory, and (e) and (f) vary bandwidth, the side-by-side comparison of the azimuth patterns confirms that the effective radiation pattern remains largely unaffected by altitude, bandwidth, or trajectory.
 However, it does vary with the experimental setup, including the characteristics of the GS, the surrounding environment, and the UAV used for sensing.
 These factors differ across datasets, leading to variations in the radiation patterns across different rows in Fig.~\ref{fig:ant_patt_azim}.